Programs and Events

 HUUF Climate Action Campaign

-Meetings: Every 2nd Sunday of the Month at 1 pm. on Zoom
+Monthly Meeting Every 2nd Sunday of the Month at 1 pm on Zoom

 HUUF for Black Lives Matter!

 We, the people of Humboldt Unitarian Universalist Fellowship, wish to show our continued support and solidarity with the cause and community of Black Lives Matter.
-Toward that end, we are committing to having a weekly presence at the corners of 4th & V in Eureka every Saturday from 12:00-1:30 pm.
+Toward that end, we are committing to having a weekly presence at the Humboldt County Courthouse in Eureka every Saturday from 12:00-1:30 pm.
 Please join us in holding signs, and being a visible presence for this important and vital voice in our community and country.
 You can volunteer to hold one end of our Black Lives Matter sign for an hour, with another HUUF member/friend or bring a sign of your own to amplify our presence and voice there.
 Contact Chip Sharpe for more information: chipsharpe@sbcglobal.net

 You Can access Zoom links and View more meetings by visiting the CALENDAR page of our website.